xsuite/xsuite/docs/xobjexample.rst

 Numpy-like access
 -----------------

 Xobjects arrays can be viewed as numpy arrays (or numpy-like on GPUs).
+For example for our object:

 .. code-block:: python

     arr = obj.a.to_nplike()
     type(arr) # gives: numpy.ndarray

-This object is a view and not a copy, which means that we can operate on the numpy arrays getting the result directly in the the xobject:
+This object is a view and not a copy, which means that when we operate on the numpy arrays the underlying xobject is also modified.
+For example:

 .. code-block:: python